marcocastagna99/Incognito/README.md

 1. **Number of tuples**: The number of tuples to generate for the dataset.
 2. **Number of QIs**: The number of quasi-identifiers (QIs) to use in the test (up to 7, optimal value found to be 5).
 3. **QIs to analyze**: Select which QIs you want to analyze.
-4. **Threshold value t** The desired value for the outlier threshold

 After providing the required inputs, the program will automatically generate the data and create the initial dataset `../datasets/hospital.csv`.
 It will also call `dimensionsTable_to_csv.py` to generate the necessary dimension tables.